Bradshaw/NaNoWriMo2016/Chapter1.md

 Cel was dancing with an old friend, I don't know him.
 Paul and Giger slipped out at one point, I think they found someone to sell them shrooms.
 Beck was probably near me when the girl was trying to talk to me, but I wasn't paying attention.
 "No, they're in there somewhere."
 "This DJ is shit"
 "Yeah...
 I think his set is almost over though"
 "I hope so"

+I pull myself up.
+Kreug is still towering above me, his long skinny body puts his shoulders above my eyeline.